Training Task Reasoning LLM Agents for Multi-turn Task Planning via Single-turn Reinforcement Learning: Methodology

 \section{Methodology}

-We first give the theoretical analysis of policy learning for single-turn MDP $\mathcal{M}_S$ based on expert trajectories.
-Then we define the success probability with the minimal turns for task planning MDP $\mathcal{M}$ and show that policy improvement from $\mathcal{M}_S$ can lead to higher success probability in $\mathcal{M}$.
-Finally, we show that the learned policy can generalize well to unseen task planning with fewer completion turns.
+We first give the theoretical analysis of policy learning for single-turn MDP $\mathcal{M}_S$ based on expert trajectories.Then we define the success probability with the minimal turns for task planning MDP $\mathcal{M}$ and show that policy improvement from $\mathcal{M}_S$ can give a lower bound of success probability in $\mathcal{M}$, for even unseen task planning.